Gluing semi-orthogonal decompositions: Introduction

 \section{Introduction}

-In this paper we investigate conditions under which semi-orthogonal decompositions of dg-categories can be glued together to yield global semi-orthogonal decompositions.
-We formulate our results in terms of general (homotopy) limits of dg-categories, under appropriate compatibility assumptions on the structure functors.
-We apply this theory to obtain new semi-orthogonal decompositions of geometric interest, complementing our results in \cite{SST2} and extending results by other authors \cite{ishii2011special, bergh2016geometricity}.
+In this paper we study conditions under which semi-orthogonal decompositions (\emph{sod-s}) of dg-categories can be glued together to yield global semi-orthogonal decompositions.
+We formulate our results in terms of general homotopy limits of dg-categories under appropriate compatibility assumptions on the structure functors.
+Our main technical result is, roughly, that a limit of dg categories equipped with sod-s and compatible functors between them carries a natural sod (Theorem \ref{psodmain1} in this introduction).

-More precisely, we will construct semi-orthogonal decompositions on categories of perfect complexes of root stacks of general normal crossing divisors $D \subset X$.
-All previous results in this direction assumed the divisor to be \emph{simple normal crossing}, except \cite[Section 4]{SST2}, where we had to make an additional assumption about the base ring, and make use of a very non-trivial invariance of the derived category of infinite root stacks.
+Making use of the homotopy theory of dg categories, the proof of Theorem \ref{psodmain1} is not difficult.
+However this result has several significant consequences.
+We will describe them briefly here, while referring the reader to the remainder of the introduction for a fuller summary of the contents of the paper. \begin{enumerate} \item As a consequence of Theorem \ref{psodmain1} we recover one of the main results of the interesting recent article \cite{bergh2017conservative}, namely what the authors call \emph{conservative descent}.
+The proof given in \cite{bergh2017conservative} is framed in the language of classical triangulated categories, and depends on rather sophisticated arguments.
+Leveraging the formalism of $\infty$-categories, however, we can give a very simple proof of this result.
+Indeed in section \ref{gpacd} we will show that conservative descent follows immediately from our Theorem \ref{psodmain1}.